This is the third instalment of a presentation I made at the Montreal NAI/IC Conference in May, 2015. You can find part one here.

 Ensure there is recognition for staff who regularly meet or exceed standards.
 Make a fuss.
 Celebrate excellence.

 The other side of the coin, of course, is that there must be consistently and equally applied consequences for those who don’t meet them.
 I chose the word consequences carefully; it certainly doesn’t mean punishment or discipline.
 When an interpreter fails to meet standards, the responsibility for that failure falls on management and staff equally.
 Were the standards not communicated?
 Did the interpreter not have the training or resources to meet them?
 What kind of a plan can you agree on together to allow the interpreter to get back up to standard?
-It becomes a discipline issue only after it becomes clear that the employee has everything he/she needs to meet standards, yet chooses not to do so.
+It becomes a discipline issue only after it becomes clear that employees have everything they need to meet standards, yet choose not to do so.

 I would like to conclude by acknowledging that we have talked about standards in interpretation for a very long time; here in Canada various efforts to come to a national consensus go back to the mid-1990s at least, and standards have never been fully adopted.
 Having embarked on this particular exercise myself, I emerged more convinced than ever of the value of standards when placed within a constructive and positive program of performance support.
 I really do believe in them.